We’re seeking a Consultant Child and Adolescent Psychiatrist to join the team in Gisborne, in the Tairawhiti region of the beautiful North Island.

 It’s not a large city (regionally 46,000 population, with approx. 30,000 living in the city itself), but it offers a fantastic lifestyle to people and families who love the outdoors and a relaxed living and pace of life.

-- Fresh professional challenge
+- Fresh professional challenge, commence in 2019

 - Relaxed coastal living and a welcoming community

 - Beautiful natural surroundings and marine life – white sandy beaches, native forest & birds, dolphins, whales

 This role provides a community based mental health service for children (tamariki), young people (rangatahi) and their families (whanau) and is a key appointment for the service.

 You will be a Child and Adolescent Psychiatrist (holding either FRANZCP or equivalent specialist qualifications, e.g. MRCPsych and CCT or Board Certification) with experience working at Specialist/ Consultant level.